-When new members are first appointed or nominated to the Committee, they will be invited to a meeting will the Director and Chairperson in order to find out more about the skills and experience they have to offer; this will form part of the induction programme.
+When new members are first appointed or nominated to the Board, they will be invited to a meeting will the Chief Executive and Chairperson in order to find out more about the skills and experience they have to offer; this will form part of the induction programme, for which a separate policy exists.
 The Association want to make sure that the Association is able to recognise and build on what new members have to offer, and to identify any immediate priorities for further training and development.

 Thereafter there will be an annual opportunity for each member to update this assessment through an annual review.
-This will be linked to an assessment of the contribution and effectiveness of individual Committee members to the Associations governance.
+This will be linked to an assessment of the contribution and effectiveness of individual Board members to the Association's governance.
 On the basis of that interview, the Association will draw up a structured training and development programme.
-Training and development opportunities will be pursued under the terms of our Committee Skills Development Policy.
+Training and development opportunities will be pursued under the terms of the Committee Skills Development Policy.